-Following notification of the charges, the chief student leader and faculty/staff advisor of the Student Organization will meet with the Associate Director of Student Activities or his/her designee to discuss the charges and accountability options.
+Following notification of the charges, the chief student leader and faculty/staff advisor of the Student Organization will meet with the Student Organization Accountability Board Chair or their designee to discuss the charges and accountability options.
 A written summary of these agreements are provided to all parties.
 These agreements are binding and once entered are not subject to appeal.
 Failure to abide by the agreements could result in the situation being returned for resolution through the Student Organization Accountability process.